top of page

 By Deborah Holmén, M.Ed., NBCT, published in The Good Men Project and A Parent is Born.

-As parents, we often struggle to balance protecting our children and giving them the freedom to learn and grow independently.
+As parents, we often struggle to strike a balance between protecting our children and giving them the freedom to learn and grow independently.
 In our quest to raise successful and happy kids, we’ve turned to various parenting styles and methods, some of which have proven more effective than others.

 However, when teaching our children the most valuable life lessons, we should take a cue from the animal kingdom and look to the ultimate teacher: Mother Nature herself.
-By taking a leaf out of her book, parents can give their children valuable life lessons, fostering their social and emotional well-being.
+By taking a leaf out of her book, parents can impart valuable life lessons to their children, thereby fostering their social and emotional well-being.

 One might wonder what nature has to do with authoritative parenting.
 The answer lies in the countless benefits children derive from spending time in nature.
 Research proves that nature is an unrivaled classroom, offering a wealth of experiences that nurture a child’s emotional intelligence, resilience, and social skills.